LiorZ/hdac8_thesis/thesis.rst

 ..

-	Since we didn't want to alow much flexibility in the particular conserved interactions we defined as *conserved*, we used the harmonic function as our constraint, testing several standard deviations in our calibrations.
+	Since we didn't want to alow much flexibility in the particular interactions we defined as *conserved*, we used the harmonic function as our constraint, testing several standard deviations in our calibrations.

 	**TODO**: add a reference to supp for the constraint file

 Differentiation between binders and non binders
 ------------------------------------------------

 	We used several statistical tests to evaluate the performance of our protocol and its set of parameters.
-The short calibration runs were evaluated by Pearson's correlation coefficient.
+The short calibration runs were evaluated by Spearmans's correlation coefficient.

-	While Pearson's correlation functions well on the small data set used for calibration, in larger data sets such as the training set, Pearson's correlation was shown to function poorly and doesn't provide reliable evaluation of the potential predictor's performance.
-In the small calibration set of zero-activity peptides the corresponding scores could be somewhat correlated linearly among themselves, and so do the high activity peptides.
-But for the larger training set that contains peptides with all ranges of activity, this isn't necessarily the case, as the energy estimations given to each of the peptides by our protocol aren't necessarily in a *linear* correlation with the level of activity.
-For the purpose of evaluating our ability to differentiate between binders and non binders in the whole training set we used the Kolmogorov Smirnov goodness-of-fit test.
-This test quantifies a distance between the empirical distributions of two samples - in our case - binders and non-binders.
-The resulting p-value is calculated under the null hypothesis that the samples are drawn from the same distribution.
+	While Spearmans's correlation functions better than the KS test, on the larger training set we were interested in capturing the algorithm's ability to distinguish between two possible classes of

 Results
 ========